Insiders Guide To The Best of European Travel in 2014

 Summarising an entire continent into an arbitrary list resting entirely on one man’s opinion?
 It’s brazen, to put it mildly.
-Unlike many other lists you may come across on the bigger travel sites like Nat Geo or Lonely Planet, this one has been deeply considered, and offers an insight into places that aren’t exactly international tourist hotspots.
+Unlike many other lists you may come across, this has been deeply considered, and offers an insight into places that aren’t exactly international tourist hot-spots.
 Yet.
 In formulating this list, I’ve travelled through hundreds of cities and towns, urban areas and countryside, spent thousands of miles on the road (and more than a handful of airports), visiting 28 European countries, just in the last 12 months (and another 5 or 10 in the six months before that).

 However, Europe is a constantly evolving place.
 Cities that were, not so long ago, unknown and forgotten – are now the tourist hotspots of the continent.
 With more than 750 million people all living within a short flying distance, destinations can transform seemingly overnight once tourists get a sniff of the “hip” new spot.
 With that in mind, this list is going to help you avoid the crowds, and stay ahead of the throng.
 Planning a European getaway in 2014?
 Perfect.
 Read on.

 Best City to Visit in Europe, 2014